-Organizational measures ensure that through defined roles in the compliance area, the necessary support is available to help you doing your job adhered and in an appropriate manner to the "Code" and locally adapted "Legal & Compliance Handbook".
+Organizational measures ensure that through defined roles in the compliance area, the necessary support is available to help you doing your job adhered and in an appropriate manner to the "Code" and local adapted "Legal & Compliance Handbook".

-The Managing Directors at the Head Office of LINK designates the Chief Compliance Officer ("CCO").
-The national companies designate a Local Compliance Officer ("LCO").
+The Managing Directors at the Headoffice of LINK designates the Chief Comliance Officer ("CCO").
+The country companies designate a Local Compliance Officer ("LCO").